Advanced Electronic Signature (AES)

 Advanced Electronic Signature request and verification tasks

-To combine AES with document and biometric identity verification, two dedicated AES tasks should be added to a Studio workflow in the Workflow Builder - a Request e-signature (SES/AES) task and a Verify e-signature (AES) task.
+To combine AES with document and biometric identity verification, two dedicated tasks should be added to a Studio workflow in the Workflow Builder — a Request eSignature task configured with a signature_assurance_level of advanced, and a Verify eSignature (Advanced) task.

 When building an AES workflow in Studio, a document to be signed by an applicant during the verification flow must be supplied as custom input data when creating a workflow run.
-The signing document can be provided in two ways:
+See Supplying documents to e-signature workflows for the available options.

 To satisfy compliance regulations, it is essential that the identity of the signer be verified, meaning the workflow must also contain a Document Report and a Facial Similarity Report.

-The Request e-signature (SES/AES) task controls user interaction where the applicant reviews and digitally signs the document.
-Once a document is signed, the signatory details, the workflow run id and the document id are added to the transaction to serve as signature evidence.
+The Request eSignature task controls user interaction where the applicant reviews and digitally signs the document.
+Once a document is signed, the signatory details, the workflow run ID and the document ID are added to the transaction to serve as signature evidence.

 An example of a combination document and biometric verification with AES workflow